 The reaction works through a concerted process whereby two oxygens from the osmium interact with one face of the double bond.
 This results in a 5-membered ring (called an osmate ester) and generates the syn stereochemistry.
-The osmate ester is broken up into the 1,2-diol by use of a reducing agent such as potassium bisulfite, KHSO3.
-This is frequently omitted in textbooks, but is worth mentioning just in case.
+The osmate ester is broken up into the 1,2-diol by use of an aqueous solution of a reducing agent such as potassium bisulfite, KHSO3.
+This is frequently omitted in textbooks (the mechanism is tedious to write out), but is worth mentioning just in case.

 By the way, dihydroxylation of alkenes can also be performed with cold, dilute potassium permanganate (KMnO4).
 One advantage of OsO4 is that it is much more compatible with other functional groups than KMnO4, which is kind of a ravenous beast.